UI5/mcp-server/docs/architecture.md

 ## Distribution

-The UI5 MCP server is primarily published to the [official npm registry](https://www.npmjs.com/), making it easily accessible for Node.js-based development environments and MCP hosts that support npm package installation.
+The UI5 MCP server is published to the [official npm registry](https://www.npmjs.com/), making it easily accessible for Node.js-based development environments and MCP hosts that support npm package installation.

-In addition to npm, the server is published to the [MCP registry](https://registry.modelcontextprotocol.io/), which includes a reference to the npm registry package.
-The MCP registry is provided by the MCP specification owners and serves as the primary source from which other MCP registries can retrieve their information.
-This approach eliminates the need to publish to multiple different registries individually while ensuring broad accessibility across the MCP ecosystem.
+The [MCP registry](https://registry.modelcontextprotocol.io/) holds a reference to the npm registry package.
+The MCP specification owners provide this registry, which serves as the primary source for other MCP registries to retrieve their information.
+This approach eliminates the need to publish to multiple registries individually.
+It ensures broad accessibility across the MCP ecosystem.

 For more information about the MCP registry, see the [registry repository](https://github.com/modelcontextprotocol/registry).